EqualifyEverything/handbook/README.md

 Beyond our tools, we make our code and company information available to anyone.

 Find the core of our codebase at https://github.com/equalifyapp/.
-All code is published under the **[GNU Affero General Public License Version 3](https://www.gnu.org/licenses/agpl-3.0.en.html)**.
+All code is published under the[GNU Affero General Public License Version 3](https://www.gnu.org/licenses/agpl-3.0.en.html).
 Our core code contribution guidelines also value easily understandable code written in well-known languages.

 Organizational information, policies, and procedures are published here in our handbook (https://github.com/equalifyapp/handbook).